james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 Your file structure would look like `src/charmlibs/$libname/__init__.py`.
 There is no need to install the actual package named `charmlibs`.
-It exists on PyPI solely to reserve the package name as a namespace for charm libraries, and to aid charm library discoverability.
+It exists on PyPI solely to reserve the package name as a namespace for charm libraries, and to make the charm library easier to find.

 If you have a dedicated repository for the charmlib, we recommend naming it `charmlibs-$libname` as well.
 For repositories containing several libraries, consider `$teamname-charmlibs`,